AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_camera.md

 CAMERA DEFAULT|<-0.09605, -2.75508, 1.23718>|<-0.07217, -1.81931, 0.88538>
 CAMERA Sit2|<0.12466, -1.65931, 3.34216>|<0.12805, -1.20604, 2.45079>
 ```
-{% include important.html content="If you want the user to select camera position with menu buttons then see <a href='//avsitter.com/qa/939'>here</a>." %}
+{% include important.html content="If you want the user to select camera position with menu buttons then see [here](http://avsitter.com/qa/939)." %}

 {% include links.html %}